 Even if you are unsure, we will find the answers to all these questions and assess the validity of your claim.
 All you need to do is enter your flight details and submit the claim – we’ll take care of the rest.

-Here you can find the answers to the most commonly asked questions regarding the EU regulation, passenger rights and Skycop.
+Here you can find the answers to the most frequently asked questions in regard to the EU regulation, passenger rights and Skycop.

 You are not entitled to compensation when a flight is disrupted due to force majeure or for reasons not related to the airline’s operations.
 Examples include: